World Gasoline Engine: Tigershark

-The Tigershark engine family is the name for the next generation of World Gas Engines with work starting on them shortly after acquisition of Chrysler.
+The Tigershark engine family is the name for the next generation of World Gasoline Engines, with work starting on them shortly after Fiat's acquisition of Chrysler.
 The major differences compared to the first generation are the updated valvetrain and intakes.

 2.0

 The 2.0 L Tigershark DOHC inline 4-cylinder gasoline engine has dual-variable valve timing and produces 160 hp and 148 lbft of torque.
 It utilizes a bore and stroke of 88x82 mm and a 10.2:1 compression ratio.